khadijamanal/Task3-House-Price-Prediction/README.md

 House Price Prediction is a regression machine learning project that estimates house prices based on features such as area, bedrooms, bathrooms, stories, parking, and location.
 The goal is to build a model that can accurately predict house prices using historical data.

 ## Dataset
+The dataset used in this project is the Housing Prices Dataset, available on Kaggle.
+Housing Prices Dataset
 The dataset contains housing features such as:
 - Area (square footage)
 - Number of bedrooms